 Located at the crossroads of Europe and Asia, Istanbul has long been an amalgam of cultures and a record of civilizations past and present.
 Today, Istanbul is undergoing a dramatic transformation.
-Expanding democracy, global investment, and abundant tourism are reshaping the region for generations to come.
+Expanding democracy, global investment, and abundant tourism are reshaping the region for generations.
 The Pearl of Istanbul is at the heart of this transformation.
-Envisioned by Turkey’s business and civic leaders, and designed by the urban planning and architectural design team at The Lamar Johnson Collaborative, the Pearl marks Istanbul’s rebirth as a global destination.
+Envisioned by Turkey’s business and civic leaders and designed by the urban planning and architectural design team at LJC, the Pearl marks Istanbul’s rebirth as a global destination.

-The centerpiece of the development is a marina, comprised of a string of man-made islands.
-The islands are conceived as an alternative to a utilitarian seawall; they harmonize with, and extend, the region’s natural landscape.
+The development’s centerpiece is a marina comprising a string of manmade islands.
+The islands are conceived as an alternative to a utilitarian seawall; they harmonize with and extend the region’s natural landscape.
 Changes in scale — from the monumental to the intimate — accommodate a variety of uses that will include nightlife and entertainment as well as family-friendly activities and academic marine research facilities.
-Connected by pathways and organized around a central “pearlescent” node, the Pearl’s islands form a calm harbor with more than 500 boat slips and commercial terminals for cruise ships.
-In the inner harbor, floating islands reduce impact on existing marine habitats and allow for future flexibility.
+Connected by pathways and organized around a central “pearlescent” node, Pearl’s islands form a calm harbor with more than 500 boat slips and commercial terminals for cruise ships.
+In the inner harbor, floating islands reduce the impact on existing marine habitats and allow for future flexibility.

 The Pearl is no less ambitious on land.
-Sculptural towers rise along the shore, alternating with landscaped terraces that cascade towards the water, mimicking natural plateaus of the region.
-The buildings’ massing is designed to capture spectacular views of the marina — as lively at night as it is during the day — and the sea beyond it.
+Sculptural towers rise along the shore, alternating with landscaped terraces that cascade towards the water, mimicking the natural plateaus of the region.
 Luxury accommodations will position the Pearl as a second home to the world’s elite.
-But plentiful hotel rooms and accessibly-priced apartments will ensure that the Pearl remains approachable to a broad public.
 The towers’ base will house retail and restaurants.
-Wrapping around the other side of the towers’ base, the development will present a welcoming facade to the surrounding community, with street-level retail, services, and traditional cafes that are the region’s hallmark.